14 Costs of Raising a Chicken to Save Money and Ensure Fresh Eggs

 Is It Cheaper To Raise Your Own Chicken?

+Raising your own chickens is cost-effective compared to buying eggs, even after factoring in monthly care expenses, and offers healthier, higher-quality eggs.
 Raising chickens for their meat can work out a little more expensive because you will pay a monthly average of $13-15 until that chicken is grown and ready to be slaughtered.
-You can purchase whole organic fresh chickens from a local farmer without the costs of raising and caring for the chickens.
+You can buy organic chickens from a local farmer without the overhead of raising them yourself.
+Yet, considering the eggs you’ll get over time from raising your own chickens, the overall advantage is significant.

 Is The Cost Of Raising A Chicken Worth It?

 Whether the cost of raising a chicken is worth it or not depends on which angle you look at it from.
 Raising chickens is worth it if you think about the price of eggs.
 It can be less worth it if you want to slaughter the chicken for its meat.
+Raising your chickens provides natural, organic eggs and meat, free from hormones and antibiotics, promoting better health and potentially reducing medical expenses.
+Knowing what you consume safeguards against potential harm from store-bought poultry products.

 How Much Does It Cost To Raise A Chicken To Slaughter?

+After considering all costs, from setting up the coop to chicken feed and everything else involved, it would cost around $13-$15 per month per chicken.
+You can keep a chicken for 2-3 years at its best health.
+That would cost you around $312-$540 in total.
 If you raise that chicken for longer to get as many eggs as possible, you can keep it for up to 5 years.
 More than that is not recommended as the chicken will be old.
 The longer you raise a chicken, the more your cost will rise before you slaughter it.

 How To Lower The Cost Of Raising A Chicken